Rounge-lab/GENOMICON-Seq/README.md

 Specify the `csv` table containing the primer information - `MANDATORY` (enclose the table name with double quotation marks).
 See the full manual for the detailed description of the file, chapter Input files.
-Or see `all_primers.csv` file in the input directory that contains the HPV16-primers that can be used in test runs.
+Or check the `all_primers.csv` file in the input directory that contains the HPV16-primers that can be used in test runs.
-`NOTE:` In addition to this file PCR requires additional csv files not specified in parameters, one for each specified PCR reaction (see the manual, chapter Input files).
+`NOTE:` In addition to this file PCR requires additional csv files not specified in parameters, one for each specified PCR reaction (see the [Main inputs](#Main-inputs) or full manual, chapter Input files).

 `NUM_PCR: 2`